Barry & Associates, Inc. provides three websites to assist you with your understanding and use of software technology:

 by Douglas K Barry with David Dick

 This is a guide for the savvy manager who wants to capitalize on the wave of change that is occurring with Web Services, service-oriented architecture, and—more recently—Cloud Computing.
-The changes wrought by this technology will require both a grasp of the technology and a way to deal with how these changes will affect the people who build our systems in our organizations.
+The changes wrought by these technologies will require both a basic grasp of the technologies and an effective way to deal with how these changes will affect the people who build and use the systems in our organizations.
 This book covers both issues.
-Managers at all levels of all organizations must be aware of the changes that are on the horizon and ways to deal with both sets of issues.
+Managers at all levels of all organizations must be aware of both the changes that we are now seeing and ways to deal with issues created by those changes.
 This is a non-technical book on a technical subject.
 It assumes no prior knowledge of the technology.

 - Description, contents, and preview for this book: click here.